0x6D76/CppLogger/README.md

 # Usage
 <br>
-Edit the include/tool.hpp header before using the tool.
+Edit the include/tool.hpp header, to make preferred customization of the tool.

-Recommended convention is that,
+Recommended conventions are,

-- Module names begin with MOD_
+- Module names to begin with MOD_

-- Returncodes end with the name of the severity i.e., _PASS, _FAIL, _INFO
+- Returncodes to end with the name of the severity i.e., XXX_PASS, YY_FAIL, ZXYX_INFO

-- PASS and INFO severities is to use positive integers
+- PASS and INFO severity messages are to use positive integers

-- FAIL severity is to use negative integers
+- FAIL severity messages are to use negative integers

 <br>

 To instantiate a new Logger object, `Logger test ("test.log")` or `Logger test ("test.log", true)`